[2025 Update] Operational phase contracts required for generating renewable assets – More than just turbines!

 Balance of Plant (BoP) EPCI *

-- Warranty scope: Does the warranty cover materials only, or does it include labour and logistics as well?
+• Warranty scope: Does the warranty cover materials only, or does it include labour and logistics as well?
 Is there any clear obligation on the remediation timeframes?
-Is the warranty subject to a rigid maintenance/inspections regime which makes it impractical?
+Is the warranty subject to a rigid maintenance/inspection regime, which makes it impractical?

 The scope depends on whether it is an onshore or an offshore wind farm, contractors’ capabilities, and the sourcing strategy.

-- Scope: Is the scope well-described (e.g. inspections, preventive maintenance, stand-by teams, etc.) and covering the different packages (substation, foundation, cables, etc.)?
+• Scope: Is the scope well-described (e.g. inspections, preventive maintenance, stand-by teams, etc.) and covering the different packages, whether onshore or offshore (substation, foundation, cables, davit cranes, etc.)?

-- Response Time: Is there a response time/availability commitment to incentivize a quick reaction and good quality workmanship?
+• Response Time: Is there a response time/availability commitment to incentivise a quick reaction and good quality workmanship?

 BoP Spare Parts

-Consumables and minor spare parts are often covered by the fixed fee under the BoP Service agreement, while key BoP components (e.g. transformer, cables, busbars, switchgear) are often owners’ responsibility and a separate agreement may be required.
+Consumables and minor spare parts can be covered by the fixed fee under the BoP Service agreement, while key BoP components (e.g. transformer, cables, busbars, switchgear) are often the owners’ responsibility, and separate agreements may be required.

-The owner is usually responsible for providing the O&M office, warehouse, harbour, helicopter base, as well as its maintenance.
+The owner is usually responsible for providing an equipped O&M office building, warehouse, harbour, and helicopter base, if any, as well as its maintenance.

-- Permitting: Have the permitting timelines been considered for the establishment of the O&M Facility?
+• Permitting: Have the permitting timelines been considered for the establishment of the O&M Facilities?
 Is there an existing facility nearby which can be refurbished to reduce permitting times?

-- Operatively: Is the harbour within reasonable distance to the wind farm?
-Any congestion or tide restriction limiting its accessibility?
+• Operatively: Is the harbour within a reasonable distance to the wind farm?
+Any congestion, water depth or tide restriction limiting its accessibility?
 Can the facilities be shared with other projects?

-If you want to learn more about operational synergies, read more at Capturing synergies in operational offshore windfarms.
+If you want to learn more about a selection of the O&M harbour, read more at O&M Port Assessment in Offshore Wind: Key Considerations for screening.

 Road Maintenance (onshore)

-- Scope & price: Is the scope properly framed (e.g. inspections at request for a fixed priced, corrective work at predefined rates)?
+• Scope & price: Is the scope properly framed (e.g. inspections at request for a fixed price, corrective work at predefined rates)?

 Asset and Operations Management